xzlashutosh/JPEG-Image-Compression-using-DCT/README.md

 # JPEG-Image-Compression-using-DCT

-To learn how image compressio jpeg work, you can view the code written here in MATLAB
+Learn how image compression using jpeg work, you can view the code written here in MATLAB.